08 May You Know You’re a Crazy Cat Lady if …

 We all have a list of deal breakers when it comes to those first tentative steps in a new relationship or making new friends.
 Usually, these red flags centre on politics, social issues or (let’s be honest) attractiveness.

-However, if you find that the other person’s personal opinion on cats trumps all of these larger issues and, more than that, you find yourself unable to show human love for somebody who doesn’t care for cats
+However, if you find that the other person’s personal opinion on cats trumps all of these larger issues and, more than that, you find yourself unable to show human love for somebody who doesn’t care for cats then guess what?

-Your cat? has its own social media profiles
+Your cat has a social media profile

 You have a small empire of cardboard boxes